Wall clock with bird marquetry by Jeff Nardoni, Pure Nard Woodworking

 - Third Place: $100 package of woodworking tools

 - Honorable mentions: Various woodworking tools/supplies

-How to Submit Your Project
+4 Steps to Submit Your Project

 Materials to Use

 Does the Project Have to Be New?
-How Many Can You Enter?

 Start your project sooner rather than later to allow yourself plenty of time to get a good finish.
 It takes time for finishing and staining products to dry between coats, and it takes time to polish your finish to your desired sheen, so give yourself time to do it well.